kpranke/machine-monitoring-conditions-unsupervised/README.md

 ![mach_id_corr](https://github.com/kpranke/machine-monitoring-conditions-unsupervised/blob/main/images/cluster_distrib.png)![mach_id_corr](https://github.com/kpranke/machine-monitoring-conditions-unsupervised/blob/main/images/label_distrib.png)

 However, for the majority, the results were not satifactory.
 In the second case, the suggestion is to try out different features for the same algorithm or try another one.
+*Kmeans nr_clusters = 2*
+The initial analysis of dividing files into 3 clusters has been performed.

 ## Timeline